Panayiotis Zavos: Academic career

-Cloning claims
+Human Cloning

-Zavos claims to have created and implanted cloned human embryos.
+Zavos have created and implanted cloned human embryos.
 However, Zavos' claims were roundly dismissed after he failed to produce any proof and have been widely condemned by doctors, politicians, and religious and pressure groups.

 Professor Hans Evers, chairman of the European Society of Human Reproduction and Embryology, stated: "All the scientific evidence so far indicates that it is completely impossible to clone humans.
 Anyone claiming that he is going to clone a human does not know what he is talking about.
 All these guys, including Zavos are doing damage to the profession and goodwill we have built up for many years in the area of fertility treatments."

 Professor Robert Winston, emeritus professor of fertility studies at Imperial College London, said "I do not know of any credible evidence that suggests Dr Zavos can clone a human being.
 This seems to be yet another one of his claims to get repeated publicity".

 Arthur Caplan, a bioethicist at the University of Pennsylvania said of Zavos, "I think he is the most dangerous of the current fringe proponents of cloning, because he knows more, stretches the facts, and seems to be wallowing in a mix of publicity and fund-raising that rests on a foundation of hype."

 UK Health Secretary John Reid condemned Zavos' attempts to create a cloned human baby as a "gross misuse of genetic science".

 Spyros Simitis, the brother of former Greek Prime Minister Costas Simitis, characterized Zavos's claims as "scientific barbarism".
 He said that if human cloning were to become reality, it would mean the "end of human freedom and evolution".
 He also referred to the possible use of cloning by governments for controlling and shaping society according to the government's will.